Skip to content

 8. Collaboration with stakeholders to reduce negative environmental or social outcomes associated with palm oil production?

-The company reports that it collaborates with the Ministry of Environment and Forestry, the military, police, and the local government to conduct firefighting training across 51 estates in 2022.
+The company reports that in 2023, it collaborated with the Ministry of Environment and Forestry, the military, the police, and local governments to conduct firefighting training across all its estates.
+Additionally, it constructed 15 new fire towers, bringing the total to 222 towers across all estates, and plans to increase the number, particularly in hotspot areas and along boundaries with local communities.

 • Y